 “In many cases the evidence confronting an eyewitness is all too vivid.
 In others the immediate reaction is one of simple puzzlement: blast and steel can play such extreme games with the human form that the observer does not understand what he is looking at.
 When some random physical reference point suddenly jerks the whole image into a comprehensible pattern, the shock of recognition may be appalling.
 The results of massive destruction – the ruined hulk of a torso, the crimson rack of ribs, the glistening entrails, limbs ripped away and scattered, a severed head – have a charnel house squalor that denies all human dignity.
 On chilly evenings at Dien Bien Phu, the warm, gaping body cavities steamed visibly, and the opened-up bowels gave off a stink of faeces.”
 Martin Windrow, The Last Valley, op. cit., pp. 371-374.

-Or check out Southern Lebanon or Palestine within the last few years… Am I really in the 3rd millennium of the Christian Era on Planet Earth?
+Or check out Southern Lebanon or Palestine or Syria within the last few years… Am I really in the 3rd millennium of the Christian Era on Planet Earth?

 “It comes down to physics.
 What movies cannot render is that, often, the most lethal aspect of an explosion is not the scattering of projectiles in its blast, but the tremendous shock wave that blast releases.
 And whereas this shock wave rapidly weakens over the open ground of a traditional battlefield, the canyonlike structure of a city provides both channels for it to travel and an amplifying effect as it caroms off surrounding walls and building.
 This wave, too, will gradually weaken as it moves away from the source, but it’s exponentially more concentrated force will inflict far greater damage.
 It is also likely to leave behind clearly delineated, concentric circles of destruction.
 Much like reading the growth rings of a tree, a seasoned observer examining these circles can quite easily determine the explosion’s precise epicenter, even if no obvious physical evidence – a crater, for example – is left behind.